 The Alpinia purpurata belongs to a tropical climate.

-While you don’t necessarily have to emulate the soil type that the plant is used to in its natural habitat, it would be a wise decision to provide it with something that would be somewhat similar.
+While you don’t necessarily have to emulate the soil type that the plant is used to in its natural habitat, it would be wise to provide it with something that would be somewhat similar.

 Therefore, the kind of soil you want to provide it with should be well-draining.

-Another thing that you must keep in mind is that the soil should definitely be of good quality.
+Another thing that you must keep in mind is that the soil should be of good quality.